NORTH AMERICA

 Keypoints:

-o 1.
 Olympic dam granite

-o 2.
 Extensional fault, volcaniclastic sediments preserved in fault basin

-o 3.
 Breccia complexes emplaced along faults

 2.11.
 Georgetown, Yambo, CoAu-Cu